What is Tizen and what will it mean for my phone?

 Google too is very reliant on Samsung.
 It's a big outlet for the company's most strategically important product; Android is really important to Google these days, both as an ad platform, and as a way to understand users.

 So Tizen, then, feels like a long shot as a potential replacement for Android.
-Or at least it did before Mobile World Congress 2014, and the announcement of Samsung's new Gear smartwatches that run this almost unheard of operating system and a prototype smartphone that owes more than mere aesthetics to the company's Galaxy Android line-up.
+Or at least it did before Mobile World Congress 2014, and the announcement of Samsung's Gear smartwatches that run this almost unheard of operating system and a prototype smartphone that owed more than mere aesthetics to the company's Galaxy Android line-up.
 Now there's a bone fide Tizen device too, launching in Russia initially.

-"So what?", you might say, they're just watches and the phone is just a developer's plaything at present.
+"So what?", you might say, they're just watches and a single phone.
 Well, yes, they are, but they are also a good testing ground for Samsung's direction as a company, as the number of devices in circulation will be substantially less than Galaxy smartphones and the risk could be deemed as much lower.

 What is Tizen?